myokomu/pica/README.md

-Pica is a highly customizable graphing application.
+Pica will be a customizable graphing application.
+It is now a pixel painter.